lulinglingcufe/vnmslib/source/python_bindings/README.md

-# Python bindings for NMSLIB
+# Python bindings for VNMSLIB

 ## Installation